Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 - Management of tools in the labor area: Digital transformation.
 Agile methods for the development of processes.
 - I have worked with the management software: Trello and Notion.
-- I master different tech
+- I master different technologies in data science and automation processes.
 - Daily use of the different programs of the google woorkspace suite to optimize online collaborative resources.